Learn About Attending School Board Meetings

 How to Address the Board:

-- If you desire to speak, you will give your name, address, and the group you represent, if any, using the Request to Address the School Board form.
-This will allow the Board President to introduce you to the other Board members and allow the recording secretary to add your name and information to the official minutes.
+• If you desire to speak, you will give your name, if you live in the Central Valley School District, and if you have children attending Central Valley schools using the Request to Address the School Board form.
+This will allow the Board President to call on you during Public Comment.

-- As you share your remarks, please address the Board.
-Out of respect to the Board, please do NOT turn and speak to the audience.
+• As you share your remarks, please address the Board.
+Do not turn and speak to the audience.

-- Speakers will be limited to up to three (3) minutes, unless an extension of time is granted by the Board President.
-A timekeeper will track the time.
+• Speakers will be limited to up to three (3) minutes, unless an extension of time is granted by the Board President.
+A timer will track the time.

-- In order to accommodate all public comment and School Board business, Public Comment will be strictly limited to no more than thirty (30) cumulative minutes.
+• In order to accommodate public comment and School Board business, Public Comment will be strictly limited to no more than thirty (30) cumulative minutes.

-- The Board President has full discretion over the Public Comment period, including the ability to manage speaking time to allow for additional comments.
+• The Board President has full discretion over the Public Comment period, including the ability to manage speaking time to allow for additional comments.
+If the number of speakers exceeds the time allotted for public comment, priority will be given to Central Valley School District residents speaking about items before the board for final action.

 Please Note:

-- During Public Comment, the Board accepts comment regarding Board action on agenda items that require or will benefit from public comment.
-Written and oral comment will be accepted by the Board before the adoption or amendment of policies not expressly or by implication authorized by state of federal law, but which will promote the education of kindergarten through twelfth grade students in public schools or will promote the effective, efficient, or safe management and operation of the district.
+• During Public Comment, the Board accepts comment regarding Board action on agenda items that require or will benefit from public comment.
+Written and oral comment will be accepted by the Board before the adoption or amendment of policies not expressly or by implication authorized by state or federal law, but which will promote the education of pre-kindergarten through twelfth grade students in public schools or will promote the effective, efficient, or safe management and operation of the district.

 How to Send the Board Written Public Comment:

-- Written comment may be sent directly to [email protected] any time before 4:30 p.m. on the date of a regular School Board meeting.
-Individuals desiring to provide public comment to the School Board should include their name, address, and the group they represent, if any, in their email to the Board.
+• Written comment may be sent directly to [email protected] any time before 4:30 p.m. on the date of a regular School Board meeting.
+Individuals desiring to provide public comment to the School Board will give their name, if they live in the Central Valley School District, and if they have children attending Central Valley schools in their email to the Board.